kaizen-ai/kaizenflow/docs/DataFlow.md

 - TODO(gp): Explain this piece of code

 **Dag Node**.
-It is a unit of computation of a DataFlow model.
-A Dag node has inputs, outputs, a unique node id (aka `nid`), and a state.
-Typically inputs and outputs are dataframes.
-A Dag node stores a value for each output and method name (e.g., methods are `fit`, `predict`, `save_state`, `load_state`).
-The DataFlow time slice semantics is implemented in terms of `Pandas` and `Sklearn` libraries.
+A Dag Node is a unit of computation of a DataFlow model.
+- A Dag Node has inputs, outputs, a unique node id (aka `nid`), and a state
+- Typically, inputs and outputs to a Dag Node are dataframes
+- A Dag node stores a value for each output and method name (e.g., methods are `fit`, `predict`, `save_state`, `load_state`)
+- The DataFlow time slice semantics is implemented in terms of `Pandas` and `Sklearn` libraries

 TODO(gp): Add picture.